Ezamey/Data-Analysis/README.md

 >We also have deleteted certain subtype subset because they were corresponding to real estate projects.

->Some columns got rename for clarity.
+>Some columns got renamed for clarity.

 >True/Nan type columns got filled with False